MANHEP/maf-helpdesk/user-web-pages.md

 If no index.html file exists, then a directory listing of all files in that directory and the names of any subdirectories is shown.
-This is a convenient way to publish sets of documents, but can allow welcome visitors to browse around and find things you don't want them to see.
+This is a convenient way to publish sets of documents, but can allow unwelcome visitors to browse around and find things you don't want them to see.

 The AFS directories should be readable by the AFS www:webservers group.
 This can be checked